esotericbug/reddit_app/README.md

 ## About The Project

 This is just a fun project created by me to make a personal reddit app.
-It has gallery functionality, videp playback, nested comments.
+It has gallery functionality, video playback, nested comments.

 ## Built With